JurajBurian/JurajBurian.github.io/content/posts/Hugo-diagrams.md

 {{ .Page.Store.Set "hasMermaid" true }}
 ```
 We've associated the `mermaid` keyword with code blocks ```` ```mermaid ...``` ````. <br>
-Then we need to create another file in directory `layouts` named `baseof.html`
+Then we need to create another file in directory `layouts/_default` named `baseof.html`
 I borrowed `baseof.html` from the theme (`PaperMod` in my case) and added in to it next snipped of code:
 ```html
 ...